 The Sagamore Creek area holds significant agricultural heritage.
-In fact, the site of Creek Farm, believed to have been occupied by early settler Nicholas Rowe in 1640, was one of the earliest places in New Hampshire to be cultivated.
-It was later part of the 18th-century farm of the royal governor of NH, Benning Wentworth.
-Some of the fieldstone boundary walls that can be observed now crossing the property define ancient property lines that were recorded on early maps of the area.
+In fact, the site of Creek Farm, believed to have been occupied by early settler Nicholas Rowe in 1640, was one of the earliest places in New Hampshire to be cultivated by European settlers.
+It was later part of the 18th-century farm of the royal governor of New Hampshire, Benning Wentworth.
+Some of the fieldstone boundary walls that cross the property define ancient property lines that were recorded on early maps of the area.

-The main house and grounds, for which Creek Farm’s history is notable, were created beginning in 1888 for Arthur Astor Carey, a leader in New England’s cultural and artistic life.
+The main house and grounds were created beginning in 1888 for Arthur Astor Carey, a leader in New England’s cultural and artistic life.
 He purchased 40 acres of the original Benning Wentworth farm for a summer home and commissioned Alexander Wadsworth Longfellow, the nephew of poet Henry Wadsworth Longfellow, to design it.
 Creek Farm served as a focal point for artists summering at the Seacoast and also hosted delegates to the Portsmouth Peace Treaty in 1905, ending the Russo-Japanese War.

 We are grateful to Billie for making this tremendous gift of open space and for all who contributed toward its purchase.

 - No Motorized wheeled vehicles (ATVs, trucks, dirt bikes)